golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 In the output logs you can see some interesting features:

 First provider `sharkoon_379_6` was engaged first.
-When he finished his first task he was apparently still the only available provider and he recevied another tasks to execute.
-In the meantime other providers were succesfully engaged and the next tasks were dispatched to them.
+When he finished his first task he was apparently still the only available provider and he received another tasks to execute.
+In the meantime other providers were successfully engaged and the next tasks were dispatched to them.

 Note that even if provider `sharkoon_379_8` was engaged before provider `10hx4r2_2.h`, the latter completed its task before the former.
 In the network different nodes offer different performance.

 ### Running multiple tasks in parallel using forEach() method

-If you do not need an object to facilitate proccessing results of all the tasks, you can use another method that can also execute tasks in prallel.
+If you do not need an object to facilitate processing results of all the tasks, you can use another method that can also execute tasks in parallel.
 Even if `forEach()` method does not return object to iterate through the result, you can still access the result object for each command within task function.

 ```js
 import { TaskExecutor } from "yajsapi";